bash-utilities/.github/CONTRIBUTING.md

   ""

-The [`bug_report.md`][branch__current__bug_report] Template should when opening a [New Issue][relative_link__issues_new].
+The [`bug_report.md`][branch__current__bug_report] Template should when opening a [New Issue][branch__current__issues_new].
 Please be detailed and try to include all relevant information within the OP (Original Post).
 Additionally, if clarifications or more information is requested or discovered, then editing the OP is preferred to adding another post or opening a new issue.

-Bugs may also be reported via a Pull Request that suggests fixes, in which case skip opening an Issue and instead use the `:bug:` emoji as the first _word_ of the fix commit.
+Bugs may also be reported via a Pull Request that suggests fixes, in which case skip opening an Issue and instead use the `:bug:` emoji_word as the first _word_ of the fix commit.

 **Example Bug Report Pull Request**